 This does not imply that all diplomas today are full of colour and sheen either.
 For instance, we have spotted manyand even in some smaller cities that still choose to print in all black to cut costs for taxpayer-funded certificates.
 This also doesn't mean that schools have all revamped their designs for more modern layouts.
 We know many schools that still use the same diploma layout design from fifty years ago, today.
 The truth is, many colleges and universities have diplomas whose look is as commonplace as their team's colours or mascot!
 Many schools refuse to change because, as the old saying goes, if it isn't broken, don't fix it.

-Still, the possibilities of what can be achieved with a diploma has changed as our printing and production techniques have vastly improved.
+Still, the possibilities of what can be achieved with a diploma have changed as our printing and production techniques have vastly improved.
 In the end, what most schools are doing is allowing modern day techniques to easily produce the classic diploma designs their schools are known for.

-I hope what you've gathered form this lesson in diploma history is that not all graduate degree certificates are alike and when ordering a replacements online or investing in novelty diplomas to fool a friend with, it's important that the company creating your document has a true understanding of diplomas to ensure your document highlights the elements and characteristics that make it most unique.
+I hope what you've gathered from this lesson in diploma history is that not all graduate degree certificates are alike and when ordering a replacements online or investing in novelty diplomas to fool a friend with, it's important that the company creating your document has a true understanding of diplomas to ensure your document highlights the elements and characteristics that make it unique.

 At Diploma Company, we are passionate about diplomas and have a deep understanding of their history and design.
 Whether you need a novelty diploma for a prank, a personal replacement for a lost or damaged certificate, or a prop for a film or production, we take pride in delivering high-quality prints that meet our customers' demands.

 We offer a range of services to meet your needs, from custom designs to fast and affordable shipping.
 Our team is always available to assist you, whether you have a question about our products or need help placing an order.
 You can reach us by phone at 416-907-4955 or via chat on our website.